Healthy and Happy in OUTDOOR Kindermusik classes and events.

 For some activities that typically encourage person to person contact, like circle dances, we encourage your family to hold hands with each other to make a circle in your FAMILY ZONE.
 Many of our dances will look a lot like LINE DANCING where we face our partners in their FAMILY ZONE across from us and dance back and forth and side to side in our spaces.

-Sometimes in class, children may want to “TRADE” instruments as we have done before, and I firmly believe that is part of learning how to interact well with others.
+Children may want to “TRADE” instruments as we have traditionally done before, and I firmly believe that is part of learning how to interact well with others.
 BUT, right now, we need to take firm steps to prevent children from trading instrument with each other.
-AS PART of this process, Ms Debbie will be filling the FAMILY BOXes with the SAME INSTRUMENTS as everyone else, so they are less likely to want to trade for a different color or instrument.
+AS PART of this process, Ms Debbie will be filling the FAMILY BOXes with the SAME INSTRUMENTS as everyone else (as much as possible), so they are less likely to want to trade for a different color or instrument.
 AND there will be instruments for parents that may be a little different color or shape so we can encourage them to trade WITHIN the family.

 As parents, we want to encourage unique and creative positive social interactions between children from a distance, such as shaking an instrument toward another child from a distance and having them shake back…. or Peeking out from behind a drum to see another child.

-There are inevitably times that children will reach out to touch each other, or Ms. Debbie, and I will likely allow a short amount of time for this, just to ensure we don’t overreact and cause our children to fear others overly.
-WHEN this occurs, and the child returns to their spot, simply be quick to use the hand sanitizer to reduce spread of germs to face or mouth.
+There are inevitably times that children will reach out to touch each other, or Ms. Debbie, and a short amount of time will be allowed to enjoy this before you or I redirect them, It is important for us not to overreact and cause our children to fear interactions with others.
+WHEN this type of interaction occurs, and the child returns to their spot, simply be quick to use the hand sanitizer to reduce spread of germs to face or mouth.

 Ms. Debbie will be watching closely and promoting safe and healthy practices, but, as with all aspects of raising children… it takes a Village.
 Together, we can keep our children and families as healthy as possible.